API reference

 a list of tasks, sorted by ID

-abstract async release_job(worker_id, task_id, result)
+abstract async release_job(scheduler_id, job, result)

 Release the claim on the given job and record the result.